covid19elec/armee-shield/README.md

 # A.R.M.E.E shield

-Extension shields for A.R.M.E.E emergency respirator for possible use in COVID-19 patients
+Extension shields for A.R.M.E.E emergency respirator for possible use in treatment of COVID-19 patients

 ![License](https://img.shields.io/github/license/covid19elec/armee-shield)